 SSSIs are designated by an official authority.
 In England this is Natural England, in Wales the official authority is Natural Resources Wales, in Scotland it is Scottish Natural Heritage and in Northern Ireland it is the Northern Ireland Environment Agency.
 Northern Ireland SSSI’s are referred to as Areas of Special Scientific Interest (ASSIs).

 SSSIs contain important habitats such as grasslands, parkland and woodland with some containing ancient woodland and ancient trees.

 We estimate that in England, around 17% of ancient woodland listed on the Ancient Woodland Inventory (which, importantly, is incomplete) enjoys protection as a result of being within an SSSI designated area.
-Unfortunately, even SSSI status is enough protection to ensure ancient woodland are completely safe from development.
+Unfortunately, even SSSI status is not enough protection to ensure ancient woodland are completely safe from development.